Juni4567/gulp-to-webpack/README.md

 someFile: './src/js/someFile.js',
 ```

 -- add the html template to the plugins array

+## What's missing?
+	-- Auto reload or hot module replacement plugin and a dev server

 ## Contributing